Contact: Kristen Dechert

 About the Fish Innovation Lab

-This post was made possible by the generous support of the American people through the U.S. Agency for International Development (USAID) under the Feed the Future initiative.
+This news release was made possible by the generous support of the American people through the U.S. Agency for International Development (USAID) under the Feed the Future initiative.
 The contents are the responsibility of the Feed the Future Innovation Lab for Fish and do not necessarily reflect the views of USAID or the United States Government.